Where to set up your educational business in Europe?

 Conclusion:

-The right question is not “where”, but “in what order”.
+The decisive question is not where, but in what institutional order.

 Sources: